Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Clover white - brown

-Clover red - chocolate
+Red clover - chocolate

 Norway maple - dark yellow

-Sycamore maple - grayish yellow
+Sycamore maple - grayish-yellow

 Mullein - light yellow

-Linden - pale green
+Linden - soft green

 Alfalfa - dirty gray